CESSProject/doc-v2/consensus-miner/running.md

 Select both **Stash Account** and **Controller Account**.

-Value bonded: 3,000,000 TCESS is recommended.
+Value bonded: 3,000,000 TCESS is recommended (one could first stake 300,000 TCESS, and then the rest coming from node nominators).
 In _payment destination_, select the second option **Stash Account as the reward receiving account (do not increase the amount at stake)**, which means that mining income will not automatically added to staking.

 ![Bond Fund](../assets/consensus-miner/running/acct-prep-02.webp)